 Over the course of its run, the core cast underwent a number of changes.
 The character of Blake himself departed when Gareth Thomas opted to pursue other career avenues, to be replaced by the far less charismatic standard hero character of mercenary Del Tarrant (Steven Pacey).

-The Giant Gan and telepath Cally were both killed off and Jenna left the Liberator, their places were taken by two new female characters, weapons expert Dayna Mellanby (Josette Simon) and blonde gunslinger Soolin (Glynis Barber, pictured at right).
+The giant Gan and telepath Cally were both killed off and Jenna left the Liberator.
+Their places were taken by two new female characters – weapons expert Dayna Mellanby (Josette Simon) and blonde gunslinger Soolin (Glynis Barber, pictured).

 With Blake no longer at the head of the outlawed band, Darrow’s Avon character emerged as the natural successor to Blake’s vacated leadership.

 Now, with a cynical anti-hero in control, the war against The Federation took on a much darker, less noble aspect.